Aerospace-AI/Aerospace-AI.github.io/README.md

 RL-Meta-Learning-ACTA | Code to reproduce "Adaptive Guidance and Integrated Navigation with Reinforcement Meta-Learning" | Public
 AAS-18-290-6DOF | Code to reproduce "Deep reinforcement learning for six degree-of-freedom planetary powered descent and landing" | Public
-AAS-18-290_3dof | Code to reproduce 3-DOF Mars Powered Descent Phase using PPO | Private RL_ExoIntercept | Code to reproduce "A Guidance Law for Terminal Phase Exo-Atmospheric Interception Against a Maneuvering Target using Angle-Only Measurements Optimized using Reinforcement Meta-Learning" | Public
+AAS-18-290_3dof | Code to reproduce 3-DOF Mars Powered Descent Phase using PPO | Private RL_ExoIntercept | Code to reproduce "Angles only Intercept of Manuvering Targets using Reinforcement Meta-Learning" | Public

 ## Acknowledgements:
 ### Code for attitude representations and transformations adapted from "Analytical Mechanics of Space Systems"